ECCC-MSC/open-data/docs/msc-geomet/web-services_en.md

 ##### Strategies for paging

-The paging strategy is commonly used in support of performance when returning large data extractions.
+The paging strategy is commonly used in support of performance when returning large data extraction.
 For example, a client could page by 1000 features to cycle through an entire station record:

 [https://geo.weather.gc.ca/geomet/features/collections/hydrometric-daily-mean/items?STATION_NUMBER=01AP004&startindex=0&limit=1000](https://geo.weather.gc.ca/geomet/features/collections/hydrometric-daily-mean/items?STATION_NUMBER=01AP004&startindex=0&limit=1000)

 [https://geo.weather.gc.ca/geomet/features/collections/hydrometric-daily-mean/items?STATION_NUMBER=01AP004&startindex=1000&limit=1000](https://geo.weather.gc.ca/geomet/features/collections/hydrometric-daily-mean/items?STATION_NUMBER=01AP004&startindex=1000&limit=1000)

 The client can then simply cycle through all items until there no longer any records.
 This would constitute the entire record.

 Another strategy that can be used is to query for all data without returning any records: